What is a Concussion?

 Assessment Tools: The following standardized tools are designed for use by healthcare professionals.

-- SCAT6 May be used as baseline assessment or post-injury assessment within 3 days of injury for individuals over age 13.
+- For individuals over age 13, the SCAT6 may be used as a baseline assessment or post-injury assessment within 3 days of injury.

-- Child SCAT6 may be used for children 8-12 years of age post-injury up to 7 days.
+- For children 8-12 years of age, the Child SCAT6 may be used post-injury for up to 7 days.

-- Sports Concussion Office Assessment Tool (SCOAT6) may be used for ongoing assessment after 3 days post-injury for individuals over age 13.
+- For individuals over 13, the Sports Concussion Office Assessment Tool (SCOAT6) may be used for ongoing assessment after 3 days post-injury.

 - Model Policy (last updated 2019)